Recovery

 Cannot recall the steady reliable influence of anyone

-Except the brutal rage of a tyrannical father
+Except the brutal rage of a tyrannical father,

-Cruel sabotage of an evil stepmother
+cruel sabotage of the evil Stepmother,

-Cinderella had it so good.
+Cinderella had it good!

 How do I deal